drewtodd/drewtodd.github.io/_posts/2016-10-2-playback.md

 ## Test, Observe, Tweak, Repeat

-Developing your UX skills is not any different than developing the products you work on.
+Developing your UX skills is not that much different than developing the digital products you work on.
 In this Agile-loving world we're living in, it pays to spend some time treating your own process the way you treat your products.
 Seek to iteratively improve your skills as a moderator by routinely reviewing your performance, looking for areas in which you can improve, making the necessary adjustments, and repeating the process.

 Until next time…